-Motivated by these results for unconstrained optimization, we introduce in this paper the concept of probabilistic feasible descent for the linearly constrained setting, essentially by considering the projection of the negative gradient on an approximate tangent cone identified by nearby active constraints.
-We prove for smooth objectives that direct search based on probabilistic feasible descent (and sufficient decrease) enjoys global convergence with probability one and takes (with overwhelming high probability) a number of iterations of the order of ε^{-2} to reduce an optimality measure of the problem below $\epsilon > 0$.
-As a by-product of our work we will also show a similar complexity bound for the deterministic choice of polling directions - left open in the literature until now.
-We then quantify the number of function evaluations required for the same goal, and we do this for two randomized strategies: one where the directions are a random subset of the positive generators of the approximate tangent cone; and another where one first decomposes the approximate tangent cone into a subspace and a cone orthogonal to the subspace.
+In this paper, motivated by these results for unconstrained optimization, we introduce the notions of deterministic and probabilistic feasible descent for the linearly constrained setting, essentially by considering the projection of the negative gradient on an approximate tangent cone identified by nearby active constraints.
+For the deterministic case, we establish a complexity bound for direct search (with sufficient decrease) applied to linearly constrained problems with smooth objectives - left open in the literature until now.
+We then prove that direct search based on probabilistic feasible descent enjoys global convergence with probability one, and derive a complexity bound with overwhelmingly high probability.
+In the spirit of [19], we aim at identifying randomized polling techniques for which the evaluation complexity bound improves over the deterministic setting.
+To this end, two strategies are investigated: one where the directions are a random subset of the positive generators of the approximate tangent cone; and another where one first decomposes the approximate tangent cone into a subspace and a cone orthogonal to the subspace.
 In the latter case, the subspace component (if nonzero) is handled by generating random directions in it, and the cone component is treated by considering a random subset of its positive generators.

-Throughout the paper we particularize our results for the cases where there are only bounds on the variables or there are only linear equality constraints.
+From a general complexity point of view, both techniques can be as expensive as the deterministic choices in the general case.
+However, our numerical experiments reveal that direct-search schemes based on the aforementioned techniques can outperform relevant instances of deterministic direct search.
+Throughout the paper, we particularize our results for the cases where there are only bounds on the variables or there are only linear equality constraints: in these cases, the good practical behavior of probabilistic descent is predicted by the complexity analysis.

 We organize our paper as follows.
 In Section 2, we describe the problem at hand as well as the direct-search framework under consideration.
-In Section 3 we motivate the concept of feasible descent and show how to derive from this the already known global convergence of [19] - although not providing a new result, this setup is crucial for the rest of the paper.
-It allows us to establish right away (see Section 4) the complexity of this class of direct-search methods based on sufficient decrease for linearly constrained optimization, establishing bounds for the worst-case effort when measured in terms of number of iterations and function evaluations.
-In Section 5 we introduce the concept of probabilistic feasible descent and prove almost-sure global convergence for direct-search methods based on it.
+In Section 3, we motivate the concept of feasible descent and use this notion to derive the already known global convergence of [23] - although not providing a new result, such an analysis is crucial for the rest of the paper.
+It allows us to establish right away (see Section 4) the complexity of a class of direct-search methods based on sufficient decrease for linearly constrained optimization, establishing bounds for the worst-case effort when measured in terms of number of iterations and function evaluations.
+In Section 5, we introduce the concept of probabilistic feasible descent and prove almost-sure global convergence for direct-search methods based on it.
 The corresponding worst-case complexity bounds are established in Section 6.
-In Section 7 we discuss how to take advantage of subspace information in the random generation of the polling directions.
-Then we report in Section 8 a numerical comparison between direct search based on probabilistic feasible descent and a built-in MATLAB direct-search solver, which enlightens the potential of random polling directions.
+In Section 7, we discuss how to take advantage of subspace information in the random generation of the polling directions.
+Then, we report in Section 8 a numerical comparison between direct-search schemes based on probabilistic and deterministic feasible descent, which enlightens the potential of random polling directions.
 Finally, conclusions are drawn in Section 9.